 Each external examiner

 - Submits a report to the Vice-Chancellor once a year.
 This can deal with any aspect of the teaching, but normally concentrates on issues relating to student achievement, examination and assessment procedures, the curriculum and on how standards at Warwick compare with those at other UK universities.
-The Department's responses are considered by the University's Teaching Quality Office and sent to the external examiner.
+The Department's responses are considered by the University's Teaching Quality Office and sent to the external examiners.

 - Comments on the proposed questions on the second, third and fourth year physics examination papers.
 The comments would be considered by the appropriate examination secretary and examiner and the questions amended to take account of the external examiners' comments.